TeamRizu/outfox-wikijs/dev/outfoxonline/guestprofiles.md

 ![oftokenguests.png](/dev/outfoxonline/oftokenguests.png){.align-center}
 <small>Theme is Simply Love, made by hurtpiggypig and Mad Matt.
 Then converted to SM5 by quietly-turning, but now handled by teej and natano.</small>

+> If your theme has custom theme preferences that are saved in a special file on the profile, these won't appear as it will be treated like a new profile.
+{.is-info}

+> If your theme processes modifiers in a different way than the engine upon loading a profile, please add an exception so they're not overwritten, as guest profiles are now automatically assigned the `Online` ProfileType.
+{.is-warning}